20 Nov CAMPING IN FRANCE _ALL THE OPTIONS

 Actually more of an help to make it easier to find spots for free camping.

-Even though I find it more usable by those who sleep in vans or cars, can also be helpful to find places to spend the night with a tent, as each spot marked on the map comes with photos.
+Even though I find this App more practical for those who sleep in vans or cars, it can be helpful also to find places to spend the night with a tent.
+As the matter of fact each spot marked on the map comes with photos.
+Looking at them you will be able to evaluate the situation in advance!

 It is anyway always come useful to have it on hand.